imalitavakoli/learn-uml2/README.md

 * [Learning UML 2.0](http://shop.oreilly.com/product/9780596009823.do) teaches you UML from the basics.

-* [UML 2.0 in a Nutshell](http://shop.oreilly.com/product/9780596007959.do) Gets into details and makes you an UML hero.
+* [UML 2.0 in a Nutshell](http://shop.oreilly.com/product/9780596007959.do) gets into details and makes you an UML hero.